KimAdrian1/AWS-Static-Website-Projects/CI CD Pipeline/CICD Pipeline.md

 - CloudFront

 The Project
 The website files used in this project are provided in this Github repo, you can clone or fork it to your personal Github account.
 I'll be using visual studio code since it already has a built-in Github extension.
-Using the Github extension, I can make commits and pushes in my local directory without using the terminal, Github app or Github website.
+Using the Github extension, I can make commits and pushes from my local directory without using the terminal, Github app or Github website.

 - The local directory containing my website files has been cloned and synced from the github repo which will be used as the source for the pipeline.